 These are paraphrased from the source.
-See the Seneschal’s Handbook, January 2018 Edition for the exact wording.
+See the Seneschal’s Handbook, January 2021 Edition for the exact wording.

 1. Minors are defined as anyone who has not reached the age of legal majority.
-This varies between countries, states and other jurisdictions.
-Be sure of the legal age of majority in your area.
+This varies between countries, states, and other jurisdictions.
+Be sure of the age(s) of majority in your area.
 In the US, it is usually, but not always, 18.

 11. Medical treatment of minors is subject to the appropriate laws of the state, territory, province, and/or country where the event is held.
-In the case of a medical emergency involving a minor, the parent, legal guardian or, in the case of a minor attending with a non-parent/legal guardian, i.e. the temporary guardian with the Medical Authorization Treatment Form for Minors per XII.D, must be contacted if they are not present at the scene of the emergency.
+In the case of a medical emergency involving a minor, the parent/legal guardian or, in the case of a minor attending with a non-parent/legal guardian, the temporary guardian with the Medical Authorization Treatment Form for Minors must be located.
+See Section XIII.D of the Seneschal Handbook.